Learn more about how the Cal Poly Humboldt Library can help

-The reservation schedule is posted at the door.
-If the room is open and not reserved, you can write in your name for same-day reservations (if you don’t have a pen or pencil you can borrow one at the front desk).
-Please limit your room use to no more than three (3) hours at a time, unless necessary.
+The weekly reservation schedule is posted at the door.
+If the room is open and not reserved, you can write in your name for same-day reservations.
+Please limit your room use to no more than two (2) hours at a time, unless necessary.

 If you are working on a project and don’t want to be disturbed, please hang the “Recording in Progress” signs on both doors.
 Be aware of room scheduling (posted at the door) and make sure that you complete your project before the next person comes in.
 If you come to the room and see a sign hanging, please respect it.
 If you have the room reserved but the sign is up, knock before entering.
 Please remove any signs before you leave the space.

 If you are working on a project but don’t mind sharing the space with other folks, hang the “Video Station in Use,” “Photo Light Box in Use,” or “Portrait Nook in Use” signs.
 These have wording asking others to be considerate but welcome them in to share the space for the other stations.